 So what happens if you do notice a correlation between your porn consumption and a low mood?

-If you feel your pornography use may be adversely affecting your mental health, there are several treatment options available to you.
+If you feel your pornography use may have negative effects on your mental health, there are several treatment options available to you.

 First, here are some common symptoms to look out for, in order to determine if you are in fact depressed.

-These include the following experienced almost all day, every day, for at least two weeks:
+These symptoms, as outlined by the National Institute of Mental Health, are experienced almost all day, every day, for at least two weeks:

-An assortment of aches or pains, headaches, cramps or digestive problems that don’t have a specific physical cause and/or those that don’t get better with treatment
+An assortment of aches or pains, digestive problems, headaches or cramps that don’t have a specific physical cause and/or those that don’t get better with treatment

-If you feel any of the above symptoms, it’s wise to consult with a healthcare professional about depression treatment options, some of which may include:
+If you feel any of the above symptoms, it’s wise to consult with a mental health professional about depression treatment options, some of which may include:

 Many people who suffer from depression take antidepressants to help manage their condition.

-These medications work by improving the way the chemicals in your brain handle stress, and can take between two to four weeks to kick in.
+These medications work by improving the way the chemicals in your brain handle stress and can take anywhere from two to even several weeks to start working.

 You may see symptoms like poor sleep, concentration problems and appetite get better before your mood improves.

-Some people find they need to try a handful of different antidepressants to find the one that works best.
+Some people find they need to try a few different antidepressants to find the one that works best.